cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 Efficient Inter-Family Triggering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-TODO: Is this section still true post-SoD?

 While Cylc allows writing :term:`dependencies <dependency>` between two :term:`families <family>` it is important to consider the number of dependencies this will generate.
 In the following example, each member of